tinova/docs-pro/source/cli_extensions/vcenter_cleartags.rst

 Overview
 ================================================================================

-This addon is designed to remove some VMWare Virtual Machine attributes that will conflict with some operations (like re-importing a VM).
+This extension is designed to remove some VMWare Virtual Machine attributes that will conflict with some operations (like re-importing a VM).
 These are the attributes that will be removed:
 -opennebula.vm.running
 -opennebula.vm.id